mnubo/smartobjects-java-client/README.md

 - Assign your personal consumer secret to the field 'CONSUMER_SECRET' as: CONSUMER_SECRET = "consumerSecretProvidedByMnubo";
 - Add at least one Owner's attribute to the fields 'OWNER_ATTRIBUTES' and 'OWNER_ATTRIBUTES_2_UPDATE' this can be the sames or not.
 - Add at least one Object's attribute to the fields 'OBJECT_ATTRIBUTES' and 'OBJECT_ATTRIBUTES_2_UPDATE' this can be the sames or not.
-- Add at least one Timeserie to the fields 'TIMESERIES_2_POST' and 'EXTRA_TIMESERIES_2_POST' this can be the sames or not.
+- Add at least one Timeseries to the fields 'TIMESERIES_2_POST' and 'EXTRA_TIMESERIES_2_POST' this can be the sames or not.

 Running the example